ameyagv/-DevOps-Pipelines/status_report_2.md

 - All Commits: https://github.ncsu.edu/CCDS-CSC-519/DevOps-Pipelines/commits?author=sgujar
 - Primary Contributions: Build, Test, Publish Workflow, GitHub Packages Setup, Ansible Playbooks, Load Testing Script ([commit]())

+## Additional Project Scope

+1. Implementing a Multi-Stage Deployment Process encompassing key environments: Quality Assurance, User Acceptance, Baking, and Production.

+2. Conducting comprehensive tests at each stage to evaluate different facets of the application.
+Successful tests lead to progression to the next stage, accompanied by user notifications in case of failures.

+3. Orchestrating a Production environment with three VCL machines, featuring one as a load balancer and the remaining two as application instances.

+4. Configuration of a GitHub template to facilitate application deployment across diverse environments, ensuring the reusability of the pipeline.

+5. Adding a security apect in the QA environment to identify and address vulnerabilities within the application.

+6. Implemntation of integration testing and UI testing in the QA environment.

+7. Integration of a load testing script in the UAT environment to monitor the application's performance.

+8. Implementation of monitoring mechanisms in the Baking and Production environments, focusing on CPU utilization and memory usage metrics before initiating production deployment.

+9. Adoption of a Blue-Green Deployment strategy for production releases, based on the metrics discussed in [8].

+10. Incorporating a robust rollback mechanism to revert to the previous release in the event of production errors post-deployment, within a predefined time slot.

 ## Next Steps

 1. Ameya (agvaicha)